CindyLingruixin/POGOLib/README.md

 ## Re-authentication

-When PokémonGo tells POGOLib that the authentication token is no longer valid, we try to re-authenticate.
-This happens on intervals of 5, 10, 15, 20, 30...
-60 (max) seconds.
-It keeps trying to re-authenticate.
+When Pokémon Go tells POGOLib that the authentication token is no longer valid, the API will try to re-authenticate on the intervals of 5 seconds.
+API stops re-authenticate until it reaches 60 second (max).
 All other remote procedure calls that tried to request data will be stopped and continue when the session has re-authenticated.
-It will be like nothing happened.

-When the session has successful re-authenticated, we fire an event.
-You can subscribe to the event to receive a notification.
+When the session has successful re-authenticated, the API will fire an event.
+You can subscribe to that event to receive a notification.

 ```csharp
 session.AccessTokenUpdated += (sender, eventArgs) =>